 In addition to assets, the statement of financial position reports a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and will not be recognized as an outflow of resources (expenditure/expense) until then.
-The County has one item, deferred pension outflows, that qualifies for reporting in this category.
-These outflows arise only under the full accrual basis of accounting and consist of pension plan contributions paid subsequent to the measurement date, the differences between expected and actual pension plan economic experience, the differences between projected and actual earnings of pension plan investments, pension plan changes in actuarial assumptions, and pension plan changes in proportionate share and, accordingly, are reported only in the statement of net position.
-No deferred outflows of resources affect the governmental fund financial statements in the current year.
+The County reports deferred outflows of resources only under the full accrual basis of accounting associated with pension plans and other postemployment benefits (OPEB) and, accordingly, are reported only in the statement of net position.

-D. Assets, Liabilities, Deferred Outflows/Inflows of Resources, and Net Position or Equity

-11. Deferred Outflows/Inflows of Resources (Continued)
+- D. Assets, Liabilities, Deferred Outflows/Inflows of Resources, and Net Position or Equity - 11.
+Deferred Outflows/Inflows of Resources (Continued)

-In addition to liabilities, the statement of financial position reports a separate section This separate financial statement element, for deferred inflows of resources. deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue or reduction of expense) until that time.
-The County has three types of items, unavailable revenue, prepaid property taxes, and deferred pension inflows, that qualify for reporting in this category.
-Unavailable revenue from delinquent taxes receivable, delinquent special assessments, and for amounts that are not considered available to liquidate liabilities of the current period arise only under the modified accrual basis of accounting and, accordingly, is reported only in the governmental funds balance sheet.
-This amount is deferred and recognized as an inflow of resources in the period that it becomes available.
-Prepaid property taxes that were received at the end of the year for future years are deferred arises under both the modified accrual and full accrual basis of accounting and accordingly, is reported in the governmental funds balance sheet and the statement of net position.
-Deferred pension inflows arise only under the full accrual basis of accounting and, accordingly, are reported only in the statement of net position.
-This amount consists of differences between expected and actual pension plan economic experience, pension plan changes in actuarial assumptions, and pension plan changes in proportionate share.
+In addition to liabilities, the statement of financial position reports a separate section for deferred inflows of resources.
+This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and will not be recognized as an inflow of resources (revenue or reduction of expense) until that time.
+The County has two types of deferred inflows.
+The governmental funds report unavailable revenue from delinquent taxes receivable, grant receivables, and long-term receivables.
+Unavailable revenue arises only under the modified accrual basis of accounting and, accordingly, is reported only in the governmental funds balance sheet.
+Unavailable revenue is deferred and recognized as an inflow of resources in the period that the amounts become available.
+The County also reports deferred inflows of resources associated with pension benefits.
+These inflows arise only under the full accrual basis of accounting and, accordingly, are reported only in the statement of net position.